datasciencenw/datasciencenw.github.io/pages/about.md

 ### Clean

 Simple, elegant, *clean* solutions with no excess junk.
-We'd much rather provide a clean, 1 page / 100 line of code solution that does exactly what you want (and nothing more) rather than a 100 page / 10,000 line of code solution that includes a bunch of junk you don't want.
+We'd much rather provide a clean, 1 page / 100 line of code solution that does exactly what you want (and nothing more) rather than a 100 page / 10,000 line of code solution that includes a bunch of junk you don't want or will never use.

+We take pride in our work.
+We don't want our solutions to be used once only to fall into a prgramming dustbin.
+Rather, we want them to be expanded, refined, and far outlive their original use-case.
+For this reason, all of our work is extensively documented, fully tested, and scaleable.

 ### Insightful

-We don’t just provide solutions, we provide actionable *insights*.
+We don’t just provide applied solutions, we provide actionable *insights* that will .
+For example, in

 ## Our Influences

 We have been greatly inspired and influenced by the following of many others who have greatly influenced how we work.
-To give you an idea of where we come from, here is a list of our top 10 favorite (non programming) books:
+To give you an idea of where we come from, check out a list of our top 10 favorite (non programming) books:

 1. The Signal and the Noise by Nate Silver
 2. Risk Savvy by Gerd Gigerenzer